 Campers who want to buy once and never replace their hammock should step up to the Kammock Roo Double, which adds lifetime warranty coverage, premium fabric quality, and included Python straps that make it a complete system at a justifiable price.
 For wooded environments where insects are unavoidable, the Grand Trunk Skeeter Beeter Pro provides integrated bug protection at a weight that is lighter than adding a standalone net to any competing hammock.

 Dedicated hammock backpackers who sleep in their hammock every night on long trips should invest in the Warbonnet Blackbird XLC, whose asymmetric geometry and included ridgeline deliver the most consistent and comfortable overnight sleep of any hammock we have tested.
-And first-time hammock campers who want to explore the format before committing significant money will find everything they need in the BYER California Havana, an honest budget option that answers the question of whether hammock camping is for you.
+And first-time hammock campers who want to explore the format before committing significant money will find everything they need in the Wise Owl Outfitters DoubleOwl, an honest budget option that ships with straps and carabiners so you can answer the question of whether hammock camping is for you the day it arrives.

 Related Guides